 The South African National Wetland Map version 5 (NWM5) portrays the most up-to-date spatial data for the extent and types of estuarine and inland aquatic (freshwater) ecosystems of South Africa (Van Deventer et al., 2019).
 The proposed development footprint in relation to wetlands mapped as part of the National Wetland Map 5 project is illustrated on Figure 5-4.

-Floodplain wetlands occur at the northern and southern extent of the Project area, with two channelled-valley bottom wetlands in the western part of the Project area.
+Floodplain wetlands runs along the northern extent of the Project area.
 The extent and condition of these wetlands will be confirmed during the site verification process.

 BASELINE AQUATIC BIOMONITORING LOCATIONS